Ephesians 4:8, 11-16, NIV

 Preach, teach, train, counsel.
 Equip them to minister — this is a primary calling of the ordained minister.
 Should we pray, do Bible study, and other devotional activities?
 Of course.
 But lest we forget our opening verse (Ephesians 4:11-12), we are told very clearly that Jesus Christ “GAVE the apostles, the prophets, the evangelists, the pastors and teachers TO EQUIP HIS PEOPLE for works of service.”
 That sacred trust (to equip His people to minister) must motivate and guide our labors in the service of our Lord and His people.

-POSTSCRIPT to the apostles, prophets, evangelists, pastors, teachers, elders, and other Christian leaders reading this Bible study — If this message has spoken to you, please consider sharing it with your own ministry friends, coworkers, etc. The Bible principle of training and equipping the saints for the work of the ministry can have a dramatic multiplying effect for the kingdom of God.
+POSTSCRIPT to the apostles, prophets, evangelists, pastors, teachers, local church elders, and other Christian leaders reading this Bible study — If this message has spoken to you, please consider sharing it with your own ministry friends, coworkers, etc. The Bible principle of training and equipping the saints for the work of the ministry can have a dramatic multiplying effect for the kingdom of God.
 Thank you sincerely.

 Sharing is great!